-Prior to 2001, the U.S. accounting rules required goodwill to be amortized to expense over a period not to exceed 40 years.
-However, in June 2001 the Financial Accounting Standards Board issued its Statement of Financial Accounting Standards No. 142, Goodwill and Other Intangible Assets.
-This accounting pronouncement ended the automatic amortization of goodwill to expense for U.S. financial reporting.
+In June 2001, the Financial Accounting Standards Board issued its Statement of Financial Accounting Standards No. 142, Goodwill and Other Intangible Assets, which ended the automatic amortization of goodwill to expense on the income statement.

 Today, the amount of goodwill reported on the balance sheet must be reviewed annually to see if there is an impairment, and potentially record an impairment loss.

 Private companies may opt to amortize goodwill generally over a 10-year period and thereby minimize the cost and complexity involved with testing for impairment.